Does Tractor Supply Company (TSCO) Pay a Dividend? (2026)

 Yes.
 Tractor Supply pays a quarterly cash dividend, most recently about $0.24 per share (roughly $0.96 annually), which it has raised regularly.
 The yield has typically been around 2 percent depending on the share price.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with TSCO's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with TSCO's investor relations page or your broker before acting on them.